 You can typically purchase Long Term Disability Insurance benefits from an insurance agent or through your employer.

 Some benefits you might obtain include:

-- Bi-weekly or monthly benefit payments, which will pay you a portion of your pre-disability earnings on a bi-weekly or monthly basis for term length of your policy;
+- Bi-weekly or monthly benefit payments, which will pay you a portion of your pre-disability earnings on a bi-weekly or monthly basis for the term length of your policy; and

 - Comprehensive Rehabilitation Program benefits, which can provide benefit incentives related to vocational (job) rehabilitation, dependent (child) care, workplace modifications and more.

 Long Term Disability is designed to cover a wide variety of illnesses and ailments.
 Some people think that long term disability only covers injuries that happen on the job.
 However, although on-the-job injuries may be covered, more than 95% of long term disability claims are believed to be non-work-related.
 For example, injuries suffered outside of work, cancer, auto-immune disorders, mental illness, chronic illnesses, neurological disorders, and degenerative diseases are likely to be covered by a long term disability policy.
 This list is by no means a complete list but gives you examples of conditions that may qualify for benefits.

 Here, we look at a general overview of the claims process and appeals procedures in ERISA disability claims.

 The ERISA Claims Process

 - The first thing you should do is contact your employer’s human resources department for your disability insurance plan’s specific procedure details.
 Do not simply make this request verbally.
 Make the request in writing.
 Your disability insurance company should send you a written procedure or application for free.

 - Make sure you note any deadlines to file the claim.